 Additionally, service animals are allowed in both the Visitor Center and on the tours.

 Need to know more?
 Check out the Accessibility Services page for a full map of accessible pathways for the entire campus.

 Are You Excited for Your Trip to Washington D.C.?

 The docents and staff at the capitol are full of great information about the building’s history as well as the incredible people who have wandered the halls since the capitol opened in 1800.

 They make sure that touring the U.S. capitol is easy for anyone who wants to attend.
 Remember, outside of peak season, all you need to do is show up!
 But you should also check the calendar to join in on any special events or themed activities.

-There are a million things to do around the amazing city of Washington DC for residents at DARO and tourists alike.
+There are a million things to do around the amazing city of Washington DC for apartment residents and tourists alike.